nucypher/nucypher/docs/source/guides/character_control_guide.md

 **Warning: Character control is currently not intended for use over remote connections or on shared machines.
 The current API has not been secured and should not be used for production applications.**

-# API request structure overview
+# API Request/Response Structure Overview

 #### Status Codes
 All documented API endpoints use JSON and are REST-like.